SleepyDude20/Data-Spreadsheets/UCIDataset_Automobile_Dataset/UCIAutomobile_SQLQueries_04012023_v01.md

 Result: **OK**

-Reasom: Data falls within the [data description](https://archive.ics.uci.edu/ml/datasets/Automobile)
+Reason: Data falls within the [data description](https://archive.ics.uci.edu/ml/datasets/Automobile)

 #### num_of_doors
-There should onlly be two values: Four or Two
+There should only be two values: Four or Two

 ```sql